01Make a List of Your Critical Home Office Needs

 08Utilize Formal Processes and Procedures in Your Home Office

 There is no need to write a formal employee handbook or publish a list of office rules, but determining a formal system of operations for your home office is useful.
-This includes everything from standardizing record-keeping and paying invoices to logging time with customers and mileage for business trips.
-Keeping a few formal procedures in place for standard business functions will ensure your office stays organized, and that information is available where and when you need it most.
+A handbook should include everything from standardizing record-keeping and paying invoices to logging time with customers and mileage for business trips.
+Keeping a few formal procedures in place for standard business functions will ensure your office stays organized, and that information is available where and when you need it.

 09Establish Office Hours

-Flexibility is a key benefit of working for yourself in a home office.
-Yet, it still requires that you put in a fair amount of time.
+Flexibility is a key benefit of working for yourself in a home office but it still requires that you put in a fair amount of time.
 Setting a typical schedule for working in your office will help you stay focused.
-Perhaps even more important, keeping standard office hours (for the most part) also helps your clients know when you are available and can be reached.
-After all, you may do much of your creative work in the middle of the night, but your clients are more than likely keeping more traditional hours and need access to you within that timeframe.
-Setting office hours can also help minimize distractions and unannounced calls or drop-in visits from well-meaning friends and family.
+Perhaps even more important, keeping standard office hours (for the most part) also helps your clients know when you are available.
+After all, you might do most of your creative work in the middle of the night, but your clients are likely to keep more traditional work hours.
+As a result, you'll need to make yourself available during hours that your clients are at work.
+Establishing office hours can also help minimize distractions, and unannounced calls, or drop-in visits from well-meaning friends and family.

 10Keep Time: Hang a Clock in Your Home Office

-Once your office hours are set, don't forget to hang a clock on a wall or place one on your desk - anywhere it is clearly visible.
-While this may seem laughable (or obvious) the truth is that when working from home, it is easy to forget about time.
+Once your office hours are set, don't forget to hang a clock on a wall or place one on your desk.
+While this may seem laughable and obvious, the truth is that when working from home, it's easy to forget about time.
 Before you know it, you have worked a 14-hour day, for the third day in a row.
-Even though your work is at home, there still comes a time when you have it to call it a day and shut your door to the office.
+Even though your work is at home, there still comes a time when you have it to call it a day and shut the door to your office.